 After the beating they started putting all of the people from the barracks into the vans.
 The respondent was loaded into one vehicle with 9 other people, 4 from his original group and 5 more from the building.
 They couldn’t breathe properly due to insufficient ventilation and some people were sick and throwing up, but the police didn’t stop.
 The ride lasted 4-5 hours.

 When they arrived at their destination there were 3-5 police officers present already and they also saw a small Croatian checkpoint with an officer watching.
 There were also other migrants present at the site.

 The intention to seek asylum was expressed to Croatian police before being pushed back to Bosnian territory.
 One Croatian officer with 3 stars on his uniform spoke English to them, saying they crossed the border illegally and would be returned to Bosnia.

 They were all put into a queue of people of around 50-60 other migrants (all people from the barracks plus the group present at the border when they arrived).
-Alongside the queue, around 5 police officers stood with pepper spray containers.
-One of them held a loudly barking German Shepherd on a lead.
-A. and others were told to run back to Bosnia after a countdown to 5 and 3 shots fired in the air, police started shouting and hitting people and pepper sprayed them.
-Z’s group was at the front of the line and escaped spraying but they saw some other people being hurt.
+Alongside the queue, around 5 officers stood with pepper spray containers.
+One of them held a loudly-barking German Shepherd on a lead.
+The respondent and others were told to run back to Bosnia after a countdown to 5 and 3 shots fired in the air, police started shouting and hitting people and pepper sprayed them.
+The respondent’s group was at the front of the line and escaped spraying but they saw some other people being hurt.
 The dog was released on them and was trying to bite them.

 After being pushed back to Bosnia, they were at the top of the mountain which they recognised from previous experience.
-They walked to the city of Ripac in the territory of Bosnia, which they recognised from previous experience.
+They walked to the city of Ripac in the territory of Bosnia.
 From there they walked towards Bihac.
 Some people in the group were very tired and suggested to rest, so they rested until sundown.
 At this point, they were 40-50 people who were deported all together from Croatian police.